 So, what did we do?

 Using real-world environments, we tested the RT-AC88U on one of the best gaming laptops within our household whilst also syncing our Nest Cam IQ and Apple iPhone 11 to the same connection alongside a handful of other smart home devices.
+Sound too much?
 On top of this, we placed the router a fair distance from our computer and then also surrounded it with other devices to cause interference.
 Now that’s what we call real-life scenarios!
 Here’s what we found from our testing.

 The Distance Test:

 Situating our computer around 25ft away from the Asus RT-AC88U, the maximum transfer rate we achieved was around 805 Mbps.
 The wireless connection remained stable throughout, however, it’s a far cry from the acclaimed 1000 Mbps on 2.4 GHz channels.
 As you may already know, placing the connecting device a fair distance from the router itself plays havoc with data transfer speeds.
 Whether another floor altogether or just too far away, wireless extenders may be required to even get close to official speeds.
 That’s not just the Asus router by the way, the same goes for all routers across the board.